tdwg/bdq/tg2/_build_review/templates/list/bdqdim/bdqdim_termlist-header.md

 Unlike `Criteria`, which apply only to `Validation` and `Issue` Tests, `Data Quality Dimensions` apply to all BDQ Test types: `bdqffdq:Validation`, `bdqffdq:Issue``bdqffdq:Measure`, and `bdqffdq:Amendment`.

-### 1.4 Associated Documents
+### 1.4 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

-### 1.5 Term List Distributions
+### 1.5 Term List Distributions (non-normative)

 | Description | IRI | Download URL | Note |
 | ----------- | --- | -----------  | ---- |
 | HTML file   | {current_iri} | https://raw.githubusercontent.com/tdwg/bdq/master/tg2/_review/docs/list/{pref_namespace_prefix}/index.md | This file |
 | RDF/XML file | TBD | https://raw.githubusercontent.com/tdwg/bdq/master/tg2/_review/dist/{pref_namespace_prefix}.xml | Example for submission, to be generated |

-### 1.6 Status of the content of this document
+### 1.6 Status of the content of this document (normative)

-Section 1 is non-normative.

-Section 2 is normative.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

-Section [1.9 Key to Vocabulary Terms](#19-key-to-vocabulary-terms) identifies which values in Section 4 are normative and which are non-normative.
+Section [1.9 Key to Vocabulary Terms (normative)](#19-key-to-vocabulary-terms-normative) identifies which values in Section 4 are normative and which are non-normative.

-Any sentence or phrase beginning with "For example" or "e.g." is non-normative.

-### 1.7 RFC 2119 key words
+### 1.7 RFC 2119 key words (normative)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-### 1.8 Namespace abbreviations
+### 1.8 Namespace abbreviations (non-normative)

 The following namespace abbreviations are used in this document: